January to June:

 And this time I could feel that the emotional and psychological stress has affected my body heavily and I wanted to prevent further damage from happening and repair my body as much as I can.

 As I mentioned earlier, I’ve been following Medical Medium’s work for many years, and being a Medical Intuitive myself and a total health nut, I was quite motivated to learn even more and heal my body.
 I knew that due to the trauma and stress dormant physical ailments got triggered or reactivated.

 Focusing myself on my healing kept me busy and positively distracted me from being absorbed by grief.
 It’s been getting me through the waves of grief much, much better.

 In order to heal I needed to take time off.
 There was no other way to do it.
 It was just too much all at once.
 Even though it put even more pressure on me, I needed to extend my break from working with my clients and creating content for my audience.
 I made some exceptions but realized soon how exhausted my body actually was.

-In one of my meditations I heard my own voice reaching out to me: “Nadine, you just can’t go back to doing things the way you did.”
+In one of my meditations I heard my own voice reaching out to me: “Nadine, you just can’t go back to doing things the way you used to.”

 I believe that everything that happens has a specific message.
 One significant message for me in all of this was/is to slow down and find a different way to work without burning myself out.
 And no matter how much I tried to get back to “work”, my body wouldn’t let me.
 In the past I tended to undertake too much.
 Simply because I had a reservoir of good energy meant for me I can use it all up.
 And very often that would backfire heavily.